getyourguide/UiTestGlaze/README.md

 # UiTestGlaze 🍰
-Solid and easy-to-write Android UI tests.
+Solid and effortless Android UI tests.

 ## Download
 Import UiTestGlaze as a testing dependency: